Spider-Man: The Animated Series: Video games

 Electronic versions of classic Spider-Man comics were released by Marvel that included narration by Christopher Daniel Barnes and featured animation and theme music from this series.
 Spider-Man novels inspired by selected episodes were also released.
 A wide variety of themed merchandise (lunch boxes, cereals, clothing, etc.) was produced.
 McDonald's produced a themed line of Happy Meal toys for the show.
-However, this paled in comparison to the extensive official toy line that ran over eight series, and included a staggering amount of play sets and vehicles and actually lasted longer than the television series itself.

 Release availability

-Despite the fact that the show ended in 1998, the success of the live-action Spider-Man films have sparked more interest in new fans, allowing the series to air in reruns due to its new owners: The Walt Disney Company.
+After the success of the Spider-Man films, the series began to air in reruns through its new owners, The Walt Disney Company.
 This show had been shown streaming entirety on Disney+ service since November 12, 2019.

-This show was temporarily eliminated from Disney+ on April 26, 2021, but soon came back to service on the 2nd of May that same year.

 Home media

 Region 1

-During the series' run, some episodes were released on VHS.
-These were from 20th Century Fox Home Entertainment.
+A single VHS volume containing the "Hobgoblin" two-part episode was released on July 2, 1997 by 20th Century Fox Home Entertainment.

-In the late 1990s, another selection of VHS compilations were released by Marvel Films/New World Entertainment (these tapes were distributed in Canada by Telegenic Entertainment).
-These releases featured episodes edited into 70–80, 90-100 minute movies based on the particular story arc.

-To date, the only VHS and DVD releases of the series in the U.S. have been several volume sets from Buena Vista Home Entertainment that feature 4-5 episodes each.
+From November 1996 until October 1999, Telegenic Entertainment released ten VHS volumes of the series in Canada.
+They were compilations that featured episodes edited into 70–80, 90-100 minute movies based on the particular story arc.
+The releases were "The Venom Saga", "Revenge of the Goblins", "Spider-Slayer", "Insidious Six", "Mutant Agenda", "Tablet of Time", "Neogenic Nightmare", "Forgotten Warriors", "The Sins of the Fathers" and "Secret Wars".
+The tapes also contained bonus episodes of other Marvel cartoons.